State of Deseret

-The State of Deseret (/ˌdɛzəˈrɛt/ DEZ-ə-RET, Deseret alphabet: 𐐔𐐯𐑅𐐨𐑉𐐯𐐻) was a proposed state of the United States promoted by leaders of the Church of Jesus Christ of Latter-day Saints who had founded settlements in what is today the state of Utah.
-A provisional state government operated for nearly two years in 1849–50, but was never recognized by the United States government.
+The State of Deseret (/ˌdɛzəˈrɛt/ DEZ-ə-RET, Deseret alphabet: 𐐔𐐯𐑅𐐨𐑉𐐯𐐻) was a proposed U.S. state promoted by leaders of the Church of Jesus Christ of Latter-day Saints who had founded settlements in what is today the state of Utah.
+A provisional state government operated for nearly two years in 1849 to 1850, but was never recognized by the United States government.
 The name Deseret is derived from the word for "honeybee" in the Book of Mormon.

 History

 Proposed concept as territory, then state

-When members of the Church of Jesus Christ of Latter-Day Saints (the Mormon pioneers) settled in the Salt Lake Valley near the Great Salt Lake in 1847 (then part of the Centralist Republic of Mexico), they wished to establish a government that would be recognized by the United States.
+When members of the Church of Jesus Christ of Latter-Day Saints (Mormon pioneers) settled in the Salt Lake Valley near the Great Salt Lake in 1847 (then part of the Centralist Republic of Mexico), they wished to establish a government that would be recognized by the United States.

 Initially, second LDS Church president Brigham Young intended to apply for status as a territory and sent John Milton Bernhisel to Washington, D.C. with a petition for territorial status.
 Realizing that California and New Mexico were applying for admission as states, Young changed his mind and decided to petition for statehood.

 Realizing that they did not have time to follow the usual steps toward statehood, Young and a group of church elders formed a convention in the capital town of Salt Lake City, where they quickly drafted and adopted a state constitution on March 6, 1849.
 It was based on that of Iowa, a state through which the Mormons had passed, with some having temporarily settled there.
-The bicameral state legislature had 17 senators in its upper chamber and 35 representatives, in the lower chamber, all free white male citizens.
+The bicameral state legislature had 17 senators in its upper chamber and 35 representatives in its lower chamber, all free white male citizens.
 The state government also had an elected governor, a lieutenant governor and a supreme court.
 However, the state constitution was silent on the issue of slavery, which was tearing the nation apart in the 1850s.
 The state constitution took effect on May 10.

 The government sent the legislative records and constitution to Iowa for printing because no printing press existed in the Great Basin.
 They then sent Almon W. Babbitt with a copy of the state's formal records and constitution to meet with Bernhisel in Washington, D.C. and to petition for statehood rather than for territorial status.